ryan1le/Bookstore-Application/README.md

 # Bookstore-Application

-The Final Project for my Object Oriented Engineering Analysis and Design class
+### Final project for Object Oriented Eng Analysis and Design

+A single-window GUI based bookstore application that allows customers to purchase books and earn/redeem points.
+It also features an administrator management system that allows the admin to access two databases: the book inventory and the customer database.
+Admins have the ability to add, remove books and/or customers from the store with ease.

+Collaborated with the following members: